 Math SAT Range

 Reading SAT Range

 Wondering what life at Johnson And Wales University Providence is like?
-There are approximately 5,676 students enrolled at Johnson And Wales University Providence, including 5,120 undergraduate students and 556 graduate students.
-90% percent of students attend school full-time, 22% percent are from RI and 78% percent of students are from other states.
+There are approximately 5,117 students enrolled at Johnson And Wales University Providence, including 4,652 undergraduate students and 465 graduate students.
+93% percent of students attend school full-time.

 Tuition and Fees